True Blue Lending

 What is a VA IRRRL?

-Interest Rate Reduction Refinance Loan — VA's streamline refi for borrowers with an existing VA loan.
+IRRRL stands for Interest Rate Reduction Refinance Loan — VA's streamline refi for borrowers with an existing VA loan.
 No appraisal, no income docs, no DTI test (in most cases).
 Funding fee is just 0.5% (vs. 2.15% on a VA purchase).
 The lowest-friction refi product in mortgage lending.

-FHA's equivalent streamline product for borrowers with an existing FHA loan.
-No appraisal, no income docs.
-The trade-off is that a new UFMIP (1.75% upfront) is required — but you typically get a partial refund of your original UFMIP if you're within 36 months of the original closing.
+Mostly.
+The FHA Streamline is FHA's equivalent product for borrowers with an existing FHA loan — same no-appraisal, no-income-docs structure.
+The key difference is the upfront fee: instead of VA's 0.5% funding fee, FHA charges a new UFMIP (1.75% upfront) — but you typically get a partial refund of your original UFMIP if you're within 36 months of the original closing.
+This calculator handles both programs; toggle between them above.

 How is the new loan amount calculated on FHA Streamline?